Skip to content

 Is Myprotein Impact Whey any good?

 Yes, for the money it is hard to beat.
-Impact Whey is a whey concentrate giving roughly 18 to 22g of protein per serving depending on flavour, it mixes easily and most of the popular flavours taste good.
+Impact Whey is a whey concentrate that Myprotein lists at 23g of protein per serving, it mixes easily and most of the popular flavours taste good.
 It is not the purest or most premium whey on the market, but as a daily protein top-up it does the job at a price almost nothing else matches.

 How much protein is in a serving of Impact Whey?